xyu77/web-design-at-risd--summer-2017--assignment-2/README.md

 ## Phase 1 (HTML)

-Some questions to ask while considering which HTML elements to use to wrap the content:
+Some questions to ask while considering which HTML elements to use:

 * Which sections are most important?
 Is there a tag for that?
 * Is there hierarchy implied in the content?